schen9981/co-aux/README.md

 #### Remove Tracks From a Playlist
   - Endpoint: DELETE /api/playlist/{playlist_id}/tracks
+  - Path Parameters
+    - {playlist_id} - the id of a playlist
   - Body Parameters:
     - tracks - an array of track objects in JSON format
   - Response: Response body contains snapshot_id in JSON format